vojtatom/numflow.py/README.md

 # Numflow

-C++ based tool for converting vector field data into models for rendering.
+Python/C++ based tool for converting vector field data into models for rendering.

 I made a [blogpost describing the design, there are also some outputs, see more here!](https://vojtatom.github.io/numflow.py)